 Dependence and Withdrawal

 When you’re dependent on a drug, your body needs it in order to function normally, and you may feel sick and suffer withdrawal symptoms if you don’t take it.
 Dependence develops because the drug causes changes to your brain’s neurochemistry.
 It is a normal and expected response when certain medications, such as benzodiazepines and opioid painkillers, are taken for a prolonged period of time.
 Dependence and addiction are not the same thing, and patients with dependence should not suddenly stop taking their medication since it will cause withdrawal.

-Dependence may be hard to identify at first, and the signs of trouble may seem counterintuitive.
+Withdrawal may be hard to identify at first, and the signs of trouble may seem counterintuitive.

 With opioids, for instance, withdrawal may first manifest as an increase in pain, and a patient with chronic pain may interpret this as a “flare up” of their condition, according to Johnson.

-You should talk to your doctor as soon as you suspect you’re showing signs of dependence or experiencing withdrawal symptoms.
+You should talk to your doctor as soon as you suspect you’re showing signs of tolerance or experiencing withdrawal symptoms.
 He or she may be able to create a tapering schedule for you to gradually reduce your dose and minimize withdrawal.

 - Prescription painkillers (such as Vicodin, Percocet, Oxycontin)